davidgreenspan15/fantasy-sports-checkpoint/README.md

 - Total-Stats
 - Notes

-## Cool Tools using Data
+## Cool Tools

-- Todays birthdays
+#### Todays birthdays

 - Return a list of players with birthdays and games today

-- Draft Board
+#### Draft Board

 - Create a draft board with aggregated data from Espn and Fantasy Pros.
 Get inside notes on players during the draft